keunlee/camel-k-starter-workbench/docs/EXAMPLES.md

+# Running the Examples

-### Development Deployment versus Production Deployment
+## Development Deployment versus Production Deployment

 For all of the examples, you can run them in either development or production mode.